 Scott W. Evers

-In 1986 Scott was sworn in as a reserve Deputy Sheriff with the San Bernardino County Sheriff’s Department.
+In 1986 Scott was sworn in as a Reserve Deputy Sheriff with the San Bernardino County Sheriff’s Department.
 Having served as a pilot in the aviation division he went on to become an Instructor at the Sheriff’s Academy.
 On moving to the range he became a Use Of Force instructor and in 1992 he and Ken McGreevy took the FBI Firearms Instructor course.
 He wrote the course study manual for the classes teaching reserve deputies the use of firearms.
-Scott now works in the Homicide Investigation Unit.
+Scott retired from the Homicide Investigation Unit after 35 years of service as a Reserve Deputy.

 Scott graduated from Cal Poly Pomona with a degree in business administration and is a Life Underwriter Training Council Fellow.
 He lives in Irvine, California with his wife and daughter and enjoys photography, shooting, camping, motorcycling, and traveling with his family.
 Scott still has that model 561 and plans on passing it to his daughter one day.